All Collections

 1. Create a Money out Invoice.

-3. Leave the amount as (0.00) as no funds have moved through the bank account.
+3. Leave the amount as ($0.00) as no money has moved through the bank account.

 5. Use the second line to code trade-in details (if any) as income.
-You could code the line to ASSET:V (Asset Purch or Sold : Vehicle).
+Code the line to ASSET:V (Asset Purch or Sold : Vehicle).
 Then click Add new line.

-6. The final line should indicate the amount remaining on HP - coded to LP:HP (Loan Repayment : Hire Purchase), and should be displayed as income.
+6. The final line indicates the amount remaining to pay on the HP.
+Code to LP:HP (Loan Repayment : Hire Purchase), as income.

 7. Once the Invoice has balanced back to $0.00, click Save.